jeandieb/Meals_App/README.md

+A mobile application built using Flutter/Dart.
+It shows a list of kitchens and in each a list of meals where users can make some recipes favorites, it also gives the user the ability to filter the meals available.

 # APP Demo

-A mobile application build using Flutter/Dart.
-It shows a list of kitchens and in each a list of meals where users can make some recipes favorites, it also gives the user the ability to filter the meals available.

 <br>
 <img src = "screenshots/Categories.png" width = "300">
 <br>